Blesson-Sam/Blesson-Sam/README.md

 <h1 align="center">Hi 👋, I'm Blesson Sam</h1>
-<h3 align="center">a passionate Full Stack Developer with expertise in the MERN stack (MongoDB, Express.js, React, Node.js) 🚀.
+<h3 align="center">a passionate Full Stack Developer with expertise in the MERN stack 🚀.
 I enjoy building dynamic and responsive web applications with React 💻.
 My programming skills extend to C++, Java, and JavaScript, allowing me to tackle a variety of projects efficiently.
 Coding is not just a profession for me; it's a joy and a journey of continuous learning and growth 🌟.
 Check out my projects and feel free to connect with me.
 Let's create something amazing together! 🌐✨</h3>

 - 🔭 I’m currently working on [Student Academic Management System (SAMS)](https://github.com/Blesson-Sam/SAMS)